sbernasek/flyeye/docs/_sources/start.rst.txt

 Measurement data must be loaded as ``data.discs.Disc`` instances prior to analysis.
 Several important operations are automatically triggered upon instantiation of a ``Disc``:

- # Each cell is assigned a developmental age based on its relative distance from the youngest R8 cell
+#.
+Each cell is assigned a developmental age based on its relative distance from the youngest R8 cell
- # Expression levels are normalized against the level of the reporter used to mark cell nuclei
+#.
+Expression levels are normalized against the level of the reporter used to mark cell nuclei
- # The expression ratio between the two remaining reporters is evaluated
+#.
+The expression ratio between the two remaining reporters is evaluated
- # Moving average expression trends are evaluated for each labeled cell type
+#.
+Moving average expression trends are evaluated for each labeled cell type

 These operations are governed by a handful of user-specified parameters such as furrow velocity and the reporter color used to mark cell nuclei.
 These parameters must be specified in accordance with your particular dataset.

 ..
 Note::
-   The initial release of **FlyEye Analysis** assumes that one of the three available reporter colors was reserved for a nuclear marker.
+   **FlyEye Analysis** assumes that one of the three available reporter colors was reserved for a nuclear marker.
 The expression ratio assigned to each cell is evaluated using the two remaining reporter colors.

 To load an individual ``.silhouette`` file: